maierav/sensation/mathematics.md

 There is a simple, fascinating, and structurally deep relation between these two operations that are conventionally taught in a somewhat isolated, successive manner.
 Grasping this relation might be a more intuitive, easier to understand and appreciate, manner of getting familiar with logarithms.
 And logarithms are a key step to understand the (neuro)science of perception.]

 The goal is still to read and understand mathematical formalism and descriptions, but with a focus on _meaning_ (the information, the _structure_, contained within) rather than computing or deriving a correct outcome by ourselves.
+Why compete with machines, such as pocket calculators, that are much better at that?
+It seems more fruitful to instead focus on those aspects of mathematics that machines struggle with - exploring and understanding how mathematics interconnects and forms a cohesive whole.
 Hopefully, this will also allow you to see mathematics "in a new light", and add a bit of _fun_, or at least make it all seem a bit more _interesting_.

 ## FOUNDATIONS